Gowiem/terraform-workshops/README.md

-# Terraform Fundamentals Course
+# Terraform Workshops

+Materials for teaching Terraform as part of Develop Intelligence courses.
+These courses are provided live with an accompanying slide deck.
+The materials included here are supplemental to provide exercises and experiments for the students to get hands on experience with Terraform.

+## History

-This material was originally called terraform-workshop and built by nubbthedestroyer (Michael Lucas).
+This material was originally called terraform-workshop and built by Michael Lucas (@nubbthedestroyer).

-Michael gave it to us when he stopped teaching, and then it was modified by Patrick Force.
+Michael gave it to Develop Intelligence when he stopped teaching, and then it was modified by Patrick Force (@rockholla).

-Patrick created a day of Packer to add to this workshop and that is not included here as we do not own that material.
+The updates in this repository have been made by Matt Gowie (@Gowiem).